Sustainability

 In 2018/19, we commissioned a baseline carbon audit for our operations which revealed that we emitted 2,004t CO2e for direct and indirect emissions.
 CO2e refers to Carbon Dioxide Equivalent which is a measure to compare the climate effects of various greenhouse gases.

-In 2021/22, our emissions have been calculated as 1,872t CO2e.
+In 2022/23 our Scope 1 and 2 emissions have been calculated as 2,010 tonnes CO2e.
 Carbon reduction is now one of our lead environmental sustainability key performance indicators in our annual business plan.
 We are committed to a 50% reduction in direct and indirect emissions by 2030 in alignment with the 2015 Paris Accord.

 Carbon Emissions